EankiFred/ux-outreach-agent/README.md

 - Risks and counterarguments
 - Open questions for next steps

-All recommendations are **explainable and contestable**, not final.

 ---

 ## UI & UX Principles

-This demo intentionally focuses on an **internal / admin-style interface** rather than a consumer-facing UI.
+This demo focuses on an **internal / admin-style interface** rather than a consumer-facing UI.

 **Design principles:**